 Note: The handout for this course is available and we are working on editing the video to get it up.
-If you sign up for the course (Free until we get our ASHA CEUs!) you can access the handout and we will notify you when we get the video up!
+If you sign up for the course you can access the handout and we will notify you when we get the video up!

 But I Don’t WANT to Eat It!! – The impact of sensory food issues on the nutritional balance of the diet

 Feeding Therapists are constantly faced with the task of encouraging clients to eat more and eat a more varied diet.
 Yet we rarely have even a basic understanding of the nutritional make-up of the foods our clients eat.